phpfui/php-orm-sql-benchmarks/readme.md

 ## 6. Future Enhancements
 Artificial benchmarks can only provide so much insight into how a particular ORM performs on a particular SQL schema.
 Please feel free to add additional tests to further test these ORMs.
 Or add your favorate ORM.
 All PRs welcome.

+## 7. Disclaimer
+Inclusion or omission of any particular ORM is not an endorsement or disapproval of any ORM.